top of page

 6. Visualization

-Today, many people get sucked into the actions they can take to better themselves and forget about one of the most powerful tools they have: the mind.
-Visualization is an easy way to hijack your brain and body to find success without hours of intense practice.
+This one may not be physical exercise, but it will help you in the saddle.
+Visualization allows you to hijack your brain and body to find success without hours of intense practice.
 Visualization is a proven method used by big-name athletes and Olympians to master their sport.

 Visualization involves creating a mental video playing through a desired outcome.
-For instance, if you want to work on posting evenly and in your horse's rhythm, take a moment to play through a mental image of you posting perfectly in harmony with your horse.
-This can help your brain subconsciously make muscle memory, give you confidence, and increase your chances of succeeding.
+For instance, if you want to work on posting evenly and in your horse's rhythm, take a moment to imagine you're posting perfectly in harmony with your horse.
+This techinique helps your brain subconsciously create muscle memory, allowing you to perfomr better wihtout the physical practice.

 Woman siting with her legs crossed meditating